jcharo1/react-toastified/README.md

 );
 ```

-Now, you can use the `useToast` hook to show toasts wherever you need them.

-### Basic Example
+### 🍞 Basic Toast Recipe

-Here is how you can trigger a simple info toast:
+Triggering a simple info toast is as easy as pie!

 ```jsx
 import { useToast } from "react-toastified";